mscheufe/d.sh/README.md

 ```

 ### Additional information
-For a better tab completion experience the `d cd` command only displays the
+For a better tab completion experience, the `d cd` command only displays the
-last sub directory name.
-If the last sub directory name is not unique all the
+last subdirectory name.
+If the last subdirectory name is not unique all the
-parent directory names, required to make an unique identifier, are displayed.
+parent directory names, required to make a unique identifier, are displayed.

 The `d del_byindex` command accepts index numbers to delete directories from
 `$DIRSTACK`.
 It is also possible to provide a list of index numbers ordered or